-Katharine probably appears more frequently in histories, both serious and lightheaded, than any other queen in history save, perhaps, her rival, Anne Boleyn.
+Katharine probably appears more frequently in histories, both serious and light-hearted, than any other queen consort in history save, perhaps, her rival, Anne Boleyn.

-In the last five years, two new biographies have recently appeared – Giles Tremlett’s Catherine of Aragon: Henry’s Spanish Queen and Patrick Williams’ Katharine of Aragon: The Tragic Story of Henry VIII’s first unfortunate wife.
+In the last ten years, three new biographies have appeared – Giles Tremlett’s Catherine of Aragon: Henry’s Spanish Queen and Patrick Williams’ Katharine of Aragon: The Tragic Story of Henry VIII’s first unfortunate wife.
 Full reviews of each are provided in our Book Reviews section, so suffice to say here that they look at Katharine from a much more international viewpoint, as at the heart of the political alliance with Spain.

 As an important woman in the European stage in the sixteenth century, Katharine is prominent in the various contemporary and near-contemporary chronicles and records of the time.
 There is a raft of diplomatic correspondence surrounding arrangements for her marriage to Arthur and then negotiations for marriage to Henry.
 A number of her own letter are also preserved.